 This program is also known as the "Conrad Program" or the "J-1 Visa Waiver Program."

 The program allows Oregon to sponsor 30 waiver applications per federal fiscal year, October 1 - September 30.
 An application fee of $2,000 helps fund the program.

-The new program year started on October 1, 2014 and will continue through September 30, 2015.
+The new program year started on October 1, 2015 and will continue through September 30, 2016.
 We will accept applications on a first-come basis until all 30 slots are filled.
 There is no deadline.
-As of May 11th, we have mailed 21 applications to the US Department of State - 16 primary care and five specialists.
-We expect to submit an additional fix or six within the next month.
+As of Novermber 1st we have submitted one application.
+Another ten physicians have either signed employment contracts or scheduled job interviews.

-Last year, Oregon obtained 29 Visa Vaivers - 22 primary care and seven specialists.
-All but two of these physicians are practicing in federally designated areas.
-The remaining two are "flex placements" hired in non-designated areas that serve a significant number of patients living in shortage areas.
+Last year, Oregon obtained 26 Visa Vaivers - 21 primary care and five specialists.
+All are practicing in federally designated areas.

 Note that the application form (below left) has been simplified.
 Also, ETA 9035 is no longer required.